Euler systems for GSp(4): Introduction

 The starting-point for our construction is a family of motivic cohomology classes for Siegel threefolds, which were introduced and studied by Francesco Lemma in the papers \cite{lemma10,lemma15,lemma17}.
 Lemma's classes are constructed by using the subgroup $H = \GL_2 \times_{\GL_1} \GL_2$ inside $\GSp_4$.
 Beilinson's Eisenstein symbol gives a supply of motivic cohomology classes for the Shimura varieties attached to $H$, and pushing these forward to $\GSp_4$ gives motivic cohomology classes for the Siegel threefold.
 By applying the \'etale realisation map and projecting to an appropriate Hecke eigenspace, Lemma's motivic classes give rise to elements of the groups $H^1\left(\QQ, W_{\Pi}^*(-q)\right)$, where $\Pi$ is a suitable automorphic representation of $\GSp_4$, $W_{\Pi}^*$ the dual of the associated $p$-adic Galois representation, and $q$ is an integer in a certain range depending on the weight of $\Pi$.

 To build an Euler system for these representations $W_{\Pi}^*$, we need to modify this construction in order to obtain classes defined over cyclotomic fields $\QQ(\zeta_m)$.
 These classes are required to satisfy an appropriate norm-compatibility relation as $m$ changes, and to take values in a $\Zp$-lattice in $W_{\Pi}^*$ independent of $m$.
-We define these classes by translating the natural embedding of $H$ in $G$ via appropriately chosen elements of $G(\AA_f)$, following a strategy that has been successfully used in several earlier Euler-system constructions \cite{LLZ, LLZ16}.
+We define these classes by translating the natural embedding of $H$ in $G$ via appropriately chosen elements of $G(\AA_f)$, following a strategy that has been successfully used in several earlier Euler-system constructions \cite{LLZ,leiloefflerzerbes18}.

 Using the theory of $\Lambda$-adic Eisenstein classes initiated by Kings, we show that these Euler system classes can be interpolated $p$-adically as the parameters (including the Tate twist $q$) vary.
 This leads to a definition of a ``motivic $p$-adic $L$-function'' for $\Pi$, which is a $p$-adic measure on $\Zp^\times$ interpolating the images of the Euler system classes under the Bloch--Kato logarithm and dual-exponential maps at $p$.
-Assuming various technical hypotheses, we prove in \S \ref{sect:selmer} that if this motivic $L$-function is non-vanishing for a value of $q$ such that $W_{\Pi}^*(-q)$ is critical (in the sense of Deligne), then the corresponding Bloch--Kato Selmer groups $H^1_{\mathrm{f}}(\QQ, W_{\Pi}^*(-q))$ and $H^1_{\mathrm{f}}(\QQ, W_{\Pi}(1+q))$ are zero.
+Assuming various technical hypotheses, we prove in \S \ref{sect:selmer} that if this motivic $L$-function is non-vanishing for a value of $q$ such that $W_{\Pi}^*(-q)$ is critical (in the sense of Deligne), then the corresponding Bloch--Kato Selmer groups $H^1_\f(\QQ, W_{\Pi}^*(-q))$ and $H^1_\f(\QQ, W_{\Pi}(1+q))$ are zero.
 Our motivic $p$-adic $L$-function should interpolate the critical values of the spin $L$-function of $\Pi$ (that is, we expect an ``explicit reciprocity law'', analogous those that have been proved for the Beilinson--Kato and Beilinson--Flach Euler systems).
-If such an explicit reciprocity law holds, then our bounds for $H^1_{\mathrm{f}}$ would give new cases of the Bloch--Kato conjecture.
+If such an explicit reciprocity law holds, then our bounds for $H^1_\f$ would give new cases of the Bloch--Kato conjecture.
+The construction of a spin $p$-adic $L$-function and the proof of an explicit reciprocity law are the topics of forthcoming joint work with Vincent Pilloni.